 But, after those two years of active support, each release version will be supported for another year, but only for security issues.
 Throughout this year, updates are only released on a when-needed basis.

-Once this third year of support has ended, the release ‘branch’ reaches end of life and is no longer supported.
+Once this third year of support has ended, the release ‘branch’ reaches "end of life" and is no longer supported.
 Your script will still run and you can still use previous versions of PHP but you’d be reliant on third-party support for security and bug fixes.

 When was PHP 8 released?

 The first version, PHP 8.0 was released in November 2020 (the year after PHP 7.4).
 It was a major update that aimed to resolve issues with PHP 7 and make PHP more developer-friendly.
-PHP 8.1 is the most recent version, released in November 2021, and the first minor release of the PHP 8 series, bringing it's own new features and updates with it.
+PHP 8.1 is the most recent version, released in November 2021, and the first minor release of the PHP 8 series, bringing its own new features and updates with it.

 Why should you upgrade to PHP 8?